All Episodes

 That is Lance Palmer, the trial lawyer who first raised doubts.

-Violators, by the way, those who uh wouldn't let the sheriff inside, that's how you would be in violation of the statute if you didn't let the sheriff in, you could get up to a year in jail.
+Violators, by the way, those who wouldn't let the sheriff inside, that's how you would be in violation of the statute if you didn't let the sheriff in.

-According to the Seattle Times story, even Mr. Palmer, the uh trial lawyer, self-described liberal, found the provision distasteful.
+According to the Seattle Times story, even Mr. Palmer, the trial lawyer, self-described liberal, found the provision distasteful.

-Lance Palmer, I am a liberal Democrat, but now I understand why my right wing opponents worry about having to fight a government takeover.
+Lance Palmer, I am a liberal Democrat, but now I understand why my right-wing opponents worry about having to fight a government takeover.

-They have now, they'll always tell you what they want to do, the progressives, and they'll always tell you what they fear and who they fear.
+So you know the lesson they have now, they'll always tell you what they want to do, the progressives, and they'll always tell you what they fear and who they fear.

 And when you accurately accuse them of something that they haven't yet proposed, you can gauge how correct you are by looking at the reaction that you get.